 In the past, I’ve let the Strib decide which Blue Flu stats were important, but I’ve been frustrated by what and how they do so.
 Like any other left-wing outlet, I know they intentionally leave out and/or obfuscate interesting stats, so I’m using stats from the MN Dept of Health which seems pretty thorough.

 One of the stats that is hidden by the Strib is the actual raw numbers of deaths classified by age (as of October 26, 2020).
 I think that’s because it hides how few people under 50, and especially under 40, have been effected by this so-called plague.
-The following is age group, cumulative number of cases, and cumulative number of deaths.
+The following chart shows each age group, the number of cases, and the number of deaths.

 0-4 years 2,636 1